dkalashnik/stacklight-pytest/README.rst

 or run:
    stl-tests gen-config-fuel

-if you have stacklight installed.
+if you have stacklight_tests installed.

 In case of using MK2x it worth generating config from mk env to run tests:
    PYTHONPATH=".:$PYTHONPATH" python stacklight_tests/config/mk_config.py